mmertsock/mmertsock.github.io/_posts/2016-01-01-retrospective-2015.markdown

     <img src="{{ site.url }}/assets/retro2015/ihead.jpg">
 </div>

 Looking back on 2015, most of what I have to say is about running, because that was pretty much the only thing I did all year.
-After dipping my toes in marathon and ultrarunning last year, I decided to dive in to some serious training and racing, with [Twisted Branch 100K][TB100K] the big goal race influencing most of this year, along with a handful of other big events.
+After dipping my toes in marathon and ultrarunning the previous year, I decided to dive in to some serious training and racing, with [Twisted Branch 100K][TB100K] the big goal race influencing most of this year, along with a handful of other big events.

 ## Running statistics and milestones (based on [Strava][])